mbadikyan/matlab_project/README.md

 ### Polynomial Fit
 ![image](plots/poly_fit2.png)

 This algorithm fits a polynomial of specified order (1-3 shown in the plot) to the ground truth points.
 In the plot above, the second order polynomial seems to best capture the curve of the cosine function over this domain, with the third order function slightly overfitting with an unnecessary inflection point around day 21.
+Intuitively, this makes sense since the cosine most resembles a parabola along this subset of its domain.

 ### Hodrick-Prescott Filter Ridge Regression
 ![image](plots/hp_ridge_fit2.png)